Scott Marlowe | Zarg

 Music became his passion during long nights around campfires.
 The lute, initially just a curiosity, grew into an obsession.
 Zarg practiced relentlessly, eventually mastering the instrument with the same patience he applied to archery.
 His singing, however, remained true to his goblin nature—rough, grating, and at odds with his skillful lute playing.
 Yet Zarg remains blissfully unaware of his vocal shortcomings, convinced that his voice enchants all who hear it.

 His reputation for reliability and skill eventually caught the attention of Captain Madilyn Oakthorn of the Mavens.
-Under her leadership, Zarg found a place where his abilities garnered genuine appreciation, and his quirks—including his enthusiastic but tone-deaf serenades—became endearing rather than alienating.
+Under her leadership, Zarg found a place where his abilities were genuinely appreciated, and his quirks—including his enthusiastic but tone-deaf serenades—became endearing rather than alienating.
 The Mavens learned to appreciate his steady presence while developing creative excuses to avoid his impromptu concerts.

-Despite his vocal shortcomings, Zarg's presence brings stability to the Mavens.
+Despite his vocal shortcomings, Zarg’s presence brings stability to the Mavens.
 His tracking skills prove invaluable on missions, while his unshakeable calm helps steady newer members during their first battles.
-He takes pride in mentoring young rangers and teaching them the patient ways of the stalker, though mercifully, singing lessons are never a factor in his instruction.
+He takes pride in mentoring young rangers and teaching them the patient ways of the stalker, though, mercifully, singing lessons are never a part of his instruction.

 Where to Buy